zeebe-io/zeebe-chaos/chaos-days/blog/2022-08-02-deployment-distribution/index.md

 ![](deploymentDistributionExperimentV2.png)

-In order to reproduce our scenario we can set the network partition on the other direction, such that the acknowledgement is not received by the leader one.
+In order to reproduce our scenario, we can set the network partition in the other direction, such that the acknowledgment is not received by the leader one.

 Adjusting the experiment (script) like this: